Wendy (singer): 2024–present: Wish You Hell and departure from SM Entertainment

-Other ventures
+Other activities

 Endorsements

 Aside from endorsements with Red Velvet as a group, Wendy, in November 2018, became an endorser of Dongwon Yangban Rice Porridge with Irene.

-On December 31, 2020, L'Occitane Korea launched their new campaign, 'Be Happy, Smile Again', with Wendy as a muse to commemorate the launch of their Happy Shea 2021 edition.
+On December 31, 2020, L'Occitane Korea launched their new campaign, "Be Happy, Smile Again", with Wendy as a muse to commemorate the launch of their Happy Shea 2021 edition.
 Later in February 2021, they launched another campaign for the new Pink Essence product with Wendy.
 In March 2021, Wendy became the new presenter of Pond's.